Lucasor99/TFM/README.md

 - **`-rf n` (optional):** Specifies the replication factor for Cassandra.
 If not provided, a default value of 3 is used.

 >[!IMPORTANT]
+>The number of Cassandra pods must be equal or lower than the number of Kubernetes nodes.
+>
+>[!IMPORTANT]
 >The replication factor must be set to a value lower than the number of Cassandra nodes.

 ## Creating and Inserting Data